avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 first we will discuss some features of R that will be useful in this practical.

-One thing that is useful to know about R is that many R libraries come with example data sets, which can be used to familiarise yourself with the functions in the particular library.
-To list the data sets that come with a particular library, you can use the data() function in R. For example, to find the data sets that come with the "graph" library, type:
+One thing that is useful to know about R is that many R packages come with example data sets, which can be used to familiarise yourself with the functions in the particular package.
+To list the data sets that come with a particular package, you can use the data() function in R. For example, to find the data sets that come with the "graph" package, type:

 ::